kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/julia.typ

 `julia` is a language which I have a love-hate relationship with.
 If the first programming language you learned is `python`, I think `julia` offers a fresh take on what you can do with computers while having the interactiveness of `python`.
 It has a lot of modern features built into the language, such as its just-in-time (JIT) compilation, multiple dispatch, and metaprogramming capabilities.
 It also comes with its own package manager, which is quite nice to use.
 This makes `julia` a great "advance" language for data scientists to learn after `python`.
 However, the `julia` ecosystem is not nearly as mature as `python`, as a lot of its packages are maintained by small communities, and some time they lead to down some dead ends.

 Nonetheless, `julia` is a fun language to play with. `julia` often offers more flexibility and performance than `python`, and its ecosystem has a lot of interesting research codes which are often not found in other ecosystem.
-So in this lab, we are going to go through
+So in this lab, we are going to go through some of `julia`'s key features, and we will also explore how documentation and packaging work in `julia`.

 #outline(title: [Outline \ ], depth: 2, indent: 1em)